alexanderjacks/dogged/src/pages/blog/red-cabbage.md

 ---
 templateKey: blog-post
+featuredpost: false
+date: 2020-02-23T00:22:22.711Z
 title: Red Cabbage
-type: vegetable
 description: Often used in salads and coleslaws.
 The color can range from purple to blue to green-yellow depending on soil conditions.
-featuredpost: false
-date: 2020-02-10T00:00:02.711Z
+type: vegetable
+sellPrice: 260
+energy: 75
+health: 33
 featuredimage: /img/Red_Cabbage.png
-sellPrice: 260
 tags:
   - Summer
   - edible